 Question: How often do you change your toothbrush? (n=266, at 90% CL)

 Which, if any, dental products have you been using more since you started working from home?
 Check all that apply. (n=266, at 90% CL)

-Increased personal time, coupled with an increased level of anxiety, has resulted in the recipients of the survey increasing their consumption of food and drink.
-The responses of the recipients suggest that a significant percentage of this increased consumption is of products which may be detrimental to oral health.
+Increased personal time, coupled with increased anxiety, has resulted in the survey recipients increasing their consumption of food and drink.
+The recipients’ responses suggest that a significant percentage of this increased consumption is of products which may be detrimental to oral health.
 A benefit of the necessity of working from home is that there has been a significant increase in the use of products which benefit oral health.